 What is a passport number?

-According to the Social Security Administration, a passport number is used to indicated which passport office the passport was issued in.
+According to the Social Security Administration, a passport number indicates which passport office the passport was issued in.
 By looking at a passport number, you can tell where it was issued and possibly where it was applied for.
-For example, if your passport number starts with “01,” it was issued at the Washington Passport Agency.
+For example, if your passport number starts with “01,” it came from the Washington Passport Agency.
 If it starts with “04”, it was issued in Miami, and so on.
-If it was issued at the National Passport Center in New Hampshire, it will start with a “15”, “20” or “21,” depending on when it was issued.
-Passports that start with the number “60” were issued with no fee to military dependents.
+If it came from the National Passport Center in New Hampshire, it will start with a “15”, “20” or “21,” depending on the date of issue.
+Passports that start with the number “60” are no-fee passports for military dependents.
 “80” is the prefix for “official” passports, while diplomatic passports always start with “90.”

-If you had to get your passport replaced at an embassy or consulate overseas, your passport number will begin with the letter “Z” or the number “70.”
-Both indicate that the passport, if issued after 2002, was issued as an emergency passport and is only valid for a year.
+Did you replace your passport at an embassy or consulate overseas?
+Then your passport number will begin with the letter “Z” or the number “70.”
+Both indicate that the passport, if issued after 2002, is an emergency passport and is only valid for a year.

 Where is my passport number?